General QuickStart

 Virtual Environment#

-We recommend conda (or its functional equivalent, mamba) as the environment configuration tool.
+The HyTEST workflows are built largely on the Pangeo software stack.
 The software stack we use is defined in this environment file.

 Use conda to create an environment called hytest with this command:

-conda env create -f ./HyTEST.yml
+conda env create -f ./hytest.yml

 You will then need to select the hytest environment as your kernel when you try to run the notebook.